15 Military Friendly Colleges in Washington

 2700 Evergreen Parkway NW | Olympia, WA 98505

-The Evergreen State College is the last military friendly college in Washington on our list.
-The school has a Veterans Resource Center.
-This is a place where military connected students can get compassionate and confidential help.
-And, you could join the Veterans of Evergreen Transition and Support (V.E.T.S.) group.
-They help raise awareness for veterans’ needs.
+Evergreen State College stands as the final military-friendly institution in Washington on our list.
+The school boasts a Veterans Resource Center, providing a confidential and supportive environment for students with military connections.
+Additionally, students have the opportunity to join the Veterans of Evergreen Transition and Support (V.E.T.S.) group, which advocates for veterans’ needs.

-Evergreen participates in the Yellow Ribbon Program.
-It offers 10 students an unlimited max contribution per year.
+Evergreen actively participates in the Yellow Ribbon Program, extending an unlimited maximum contribution per year to 10 students.

 Average Post 9/11 GI Bill Benefits Awarded